Varner Hall, Room 217

 Religious Studies Concentration

-This concentration offers a structured program of study that explores and examines the human religious experience through its core beliefs and defining practices.
+The Religious Studies Concentration offers a structured program of study that explores and examines the human religious experience through its core beliefs and defining practices.
 While a number of methods common to the liberal arts tradition are employed throughout the various courses offered, focus typically is interdisciplinary, delving into the cultural, literary, and historical dimensions of religious life and thought.
-This concentration may not be taken conjointly with one of the minors listed below.
-However, it may be taken conjointly as part of a modified major (24 credits) in philosophy or with a full major in any other department of the College of Arts and Sciences.
+This concentration is 28 credits and may not be taken conjointly with one of the minors listed below.
+However, it may be taken conjointly with a full major in any other department of the College of Arts and Sciences.

 Religious Studies Minors